pinf/test-programs-js/README.md

 Development
 ===========

-To make changes to a dependency and use your local copy when running the program place the dependency's package into `/pinf/workspaces/<UID>`.
+To make changes to a dependency and use your local copy when running the program, place the dependency's package into `/pinf/workspaces/<UID>`.
 For example:

     cd /pinf/workspaces/github.com/pinf/
+    git clone git://github.com/pinf/test-packages-js.git test-packages-js

+The loader will automatically detect the package via its *UID* and use the local source.

+If you have cloned this `test-programs-js` project and want to run it from source:

+    cd /pinf/workspaces/github.com/pinf/
     git clone git://github.com/pinf/test-programs-js.git test-programs-js

-The loader will automatically detect the package via its *UID* and use the local source.
+Replace `https://github.com/pinf/test-programs-js/zipball/master` with `/pinf/workspaces/github.com/pinf/test-programs-js`
+in the commands above.

 Support & Feedback